Beit Jala: Jordanian period

+Shahwan Palace, built between 1914 and 1917 in Beit Jala.

 In the wake of the 1948 Arab–Israeli War, Beit Jala came under Jordanian rule.

 The Mennonite Central Committee (MCC) began relief operations for refugees in the West Bank in 1950.
 They also worked with Palestinians who had retained their houses and so were not technically refugees, but who had lost their land or means of making a living because of the war.
 As part of this relief, the MCC founded a school in Beit Jala which was still in operation as of 1979.

 In 1952, an Israel Defense Forces reprisal raid in Beit Jala killed seven civilians; one man, two women and three children.
 A complaint was lodged that Israel had violated the General Armistice agreement.
 The United Nations Truce Supervision Organisation issued a condemnation of Israel for breaching the agreement.

 In 1961, the population of Beit Jala was 7,966.

 Post 1967

 Since the Six-Day War in 1967, Beit Jala has been under Israeli occupation.
 Control of the town was assumed by the Palestinian Authority following the 1993 Oslo Accords.
 According to the Beit Jala Municipality, the city's land holdings have been relegated under different areas of administration.
 Area A comprises approximately 3,500 dunums, or about 25% of the town's land, which is under Palestinian control.
 The remaining 75% (Area C) is under Israeli jurisdiction, and 7% of the total Area C is located inside the Municipality border.

 According to ARIJ, after the war Israel confiscated 3,147 dunums of Beit Jala land in order to expand the Jerusalem municipal boundaries, later taking further land for the two Israeli settlements of Gilo and Har Gilo, the West Bank barrier and bypass roads.

 During the Second Intifada, militants from the Fatah-affiliated Tanzim group used Beit Jala as a base for launching sniper and mortar attacks on the Israeli settlement of Gilo.
 Gilo is located on a hilltop across from Beit Jala, partially built on the lands of Beit Jala, Beit Safafa and Sharafat.
 The Israeli government built a concrete barrier and installed bulletproof windows in homes and schools facing Beit Jala.